Ewen MacPherson of Cluny

-Ewen MacPherson of Cluny, also known as "Cluny Macpherson" (11 February 1706 – 30 January 1764), was the Chief of Clan MacPherson during the Jacobite Rising of 1745.
+Ewen MacPherson of Cluny, known as "Cluny Macpherson" (11 February 1706 – 30 January 1764), was the Chief of Clan MacPherson during the Jacobite Rising of 1745.
 He took part as a leading supporter of Prince Charles Edward Stuart.
 After the rebellion was crushed, he went into hiding and eventually escaped to France.
 He was the uncle of poet James Macpherson, who collected, translated, and adapted the epic poem Ossian, based upon the Fenian Cycle of Celtic mythology.

 Early life

-Ewan MacPherson (called Cluny) was born on 11 February 1706.
+Cluny MacPherson was born on 11 February 1706.
 He was the first-born son of Lachlan MacPherson of Nuide (1674-1746).
-His mother was Jean Cameron, daughter of Sir Ewan Cameron of Lochiel.
+His mother was Jean Cameron, a daughter of Sir Ewen Cameron of Lochiel.

 Cluny grew up to be a respected individual.
 His father-in-law, Lord Lovat, described him as "a thorrow good natur'd, even temper'd, honest gentleman".
 Physically he was described as "of a low stature, very square, and a dark brown complection".